Skip to main content

 • Consistency rule on the Stellar Lite plan caps any single trading day at 40 percent of total profit, which can force traders to break up winning sessions to comply.

-• Not accepted for US residents; instant-funding route is not offered and the Express plan's 25 percent target is materially aggressive for most discretionary traders.
+• Not accepted for US residents; instant-funding route is not offered and the Express plan's 25 percent target is measurably aggressive for most discretionary traders.

 Safety and Regulation